LCAV/pyroomacoustics/README.rst

 algorithms for

 * beamforming
-* direction of arrival finding
+* direction of arrival (DOA) finding
 * adaptive filtering

-We use an object-oriented approach that allows to abstract the details of specific algorithms, making them easy to compare.
-Each algorithm is still finely tunable through optional parameters.
-In general, we have tried to pre-set good values for the tuning parameters so that a run with default value will in general produce reasonable results.
+We use an object-oriented approach to abstract the details of specific algorithms, making them easy to compare.
+Each algorithm can be tuned through optional parameters.
+We have tried to pre-set values for the tuning parameters so that a run with the default values will in general produce reasonable results.

 Quick Install